YusukeIwaki/playwright-ruby-client/documentation/docs/api/locator.md

       trial: nil)
 ```

+Perform a tap gesture on the element matching the locator.

+**Details**

 This method taps the element by performing the following steps:
 1. Wait for [actionability](https://playwright.dev/python/docs/actionability) checks on the element, unless `force` option is set.